As you move through life, may you learn to appreciate the purpose behind your pain. That’s what I’ve been learning.

 Can I just admit right here that I did almost nothing for a year?
 That’s right.
 I went from running several miles a day, several times per week, to nothing.
 That “easy weight lifting”?
 Nada.

-Needless to say, my strength went downhill pretty fast in 2013.
-I turned in the Blue Bike manuscript on January 31 after nonstop writing for a month.
+Needless to say, my strength went downhill pretty fast.
+I turned in a book’s manuscript on January 31, after nonstop writing for a month.
 I tore my ACL on February 9.
 It was a super-active year for me.

-And even though it does feel amazing to be back at running, I’d be seriously lying if I didn’t tell you: I’m also in complete pain.
+I’m back to running, and it feels amazing.
+But I’d be seriously lying if I didn’t tell you: I’m also in complete pain.
 I feel every single muscle down both legs and throughout my feet.
 My upper arms ache.
 My core, shoulders, and neck are sore.
 My toes are okay, but that’s about it.

 I’m learning the consequence of negligence, of physical idleness, and I’m paying for it now.
 It sucks, to be perfectly honest.
 But I know it’s not without meaning.
 It serves a purpose.